-USAID addresses improvements in basic education, community participation in public schools, and proper use of educational resources.
-The program encourages policy and curriculum reform and enhances human resource development so that the Government of the Dominican Republic can meet the education needs of its citizens, resulting in increased competitiveness and future economic growth.
+In the Dominican Republic, USAID addresses improvements to basic education, community participation in public schools, and the proper use of educational resources.
+The program encourages policy and curriculum reform and enhances human resource development so the Government of the Dominican Republic can meet the education needs of its citizens, resulting in increased competitiveness and future economic growth.

 USAID also supports innovative interventions for at-risk children and youth that provide life skills training resulting in enhanced education and employment opportunities so that Dominican youth can become productive citizens.